Energy law: Canada

 There is some academic interest in the energy law of Canada, with looseleaf periodical services, monographs, and consultation with lawyers specializing in that practice, available.

 The Supreme Court of Canada has had issued some Canadian energy case law.

 Canada's energy laws are so extensive and complicated in large part because of its government-owned energy resources:

 Canada and the Quebec province also own extensive hydroelectric dam facilities, which have generated not only power but controversy.

 China

 European Union

 European energy law has been focused on the legal mechanisms for managing short-term disruptions to the continent's energy supply, such as Germany's 1974 Law to Secure the Energy Supply.
 The European integrated hydrogen project was a European Union project to integrate United Nations Economic Commission for Europe (ECE) guidelines and create a basis of ECE regulation of hydrogen vehicles and the necessary infrastructure replacing national legislation and regulations.
 The aim of this project was enhancing of the safety of hydrogen vehicles and harmonizing their licensing and approval process.

 Five nations have created the EurObserv'ER energy consortium.
 The EU has also created an Energy Community to extend their policies into Southeastern Europe.
 Austuraiu hosts the annual World Sustainable Energy Days.

+The EU regulates motor vehicle emissions; see Directive 80/1269/EEC.